 Anaphylaxis has been reported in individuals who have received Spikevax (original).
 Appropriate medical treatment and supervision should always be readily available in case of an anaphylactic reaction following administration of the vaccine.

 Close observation for at least 15 minutes is recommended following vaccination.
-Subsequent doses of Spikevax JN.1 should not be given to those who have experienced anaphylaxis to a prior dose of any Spikevax vaccine.
+Subsequent doses of Spikevax LP.8.1 should not be given to those who have experienced anaphylaxis to a prior dose of any Spikevax vaccine.

 Myocarditis and pericarditis